Gun safety group, U.S. Senate architects of 2022 law call for stricter measures

 “These patients haunt me,” she said.
 “Their needless, senseless loss haunts me.
 The piercing cries of their parents haunt me.”

-The post Gun safety group, U.S. Senate architects of 2022 law call for stricter measures appeared first on Wisconsin Examiner.
+The post Gun safety group, U.S. Senate architects of 2022 law call for stricter measures appeared first on New Hampshire Bulletin.